Participatory feedback session for Center for Medicare and Medicaid Services Quality Rating System

 Client: Policy research organization | Role: Workshop & synthesis | Year: 2018

 The challenge: The Affordable Care Act requires that Health and Human Services develop a Quality Rating System to help citizens, plans, and public officials compare health plan quality.
-We conducted a participatory session at the 2018 Medicaid Managed Care Congress to gather feedback from these stakeholders and understand how the new QRS could best inform quality decisions and how it might fall short.
+The project team developed and facilitated a participatory session at the 2018 Medicaid Managed Care Congress to gather feedback from these stakeholders and understand how the new QRS could best inform quality decisions and how it might fall short.

-Solution: We guided participants through five small-group activities to prompt both tactical and conceptual feedback.
-We used a combination of worksheets and moderated discussion to capture both in the moment reflections and detailed written information to analyze after the session.
+The solution: The facilitators guided participants through five small-group activities to prompt both tactical and conceptual feedback.
+A combination of worksheets and moderated discussion allowed us to capture both in-the-moment reflections and detailed written information to analyze after the session.

-Session findings included features needed for broad buy-in of QRS usefulness and will inform the design of future versions of the QRS.
+Outcomes: Session findings included a list of features needed for broad buy-in of QRS usefulness and will inform the design of future versions of the QRS.

 Project team: Organizational designer, visual designer, user researcher, experience designer

 Team contribution: I helped design the activity worksheets and other session artifacts, led research synthesis, and created and presented findings to the client.